rrevanth/rrevanth.github.io/_posts/blog/2015-11-11-jekyllraketravis.md

   - automate
 ---

-## Automate Jekyll Blog to Github with Travis CI

-Jekyll is awesome,so it github for hosting a static blog build in jekyll for free :smile: .

-In this post,I will explain
+Jekyll is awesome,so it github for hosting a static blog build in jekyll for free.In this post,I will explain
 1. Deploying a jekyll blog to github with rake
 2. Automate the build process with Travis CI